 - Food processor, blender, or immersion blender.

-Cooked pumpkin is very soft and can be mashed, by hand using a potato masher or fork to turn into a puree.
+Cooked pumpkin is very soft and can be mashed by hand using a potato masher or fork to turn it into a puree.

 - Heat the oven to 400 degrees F and line a baking sheet with parchment paper.